phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 comments: true
 ---

-Ever since node came into the world about 7+ years ago, an increasing number of web applications are hosted and run in some capacity with node.
+Ever since Node came into the world about 7+ years ago, an increasing number of web applications are hosted and run in some capacity with it.
 There are dozens of tutorials and examples to help you get an [express][express] server running on your local machine.
 If you want to use webpack to bundle your [es6][es6] code, it's equally as easy to find example configuration files to get up and running.

-Today we're going to look at getting these node web applications up and running on a remote Ubuntu server.
+Today we're going to look at getting these Node web applications up and running on a remote Ubuntu server.
 We'll look at setting up your server to run your service, making sure your application stays up and running, and making it really easy to deploy new changes.